Meet Our Vermont Team of Physical Therapists

 Founder & Doctor of Physical Therapy, BS, DPT

-Specialties include: Chronic Pain, Orthopedics, Trauma, Craniosacral Therapy, Vestibular Rehab
+Specialties: Chronic Pain, Orthopedics, Trauma, Craniosacral Therapy, Vestibular Rehabilitation, Holistic Wellness

-Emelia began her career at Brigham and Women’s Hospital in Boston where she helped patients of all ages from very diverse communities.
-Her focus was on acute injuries, surgical recovery, and breast cancer rehabilitation.
+She began her career at Brigham and Women’s Hospital in Boston, treating a diverse patient population with acute injuries, surgical recovery needs, and breast cancer rehabilitation.

-NOTE: Dr. Brogna is ONLY accepting new self-pay patients at this time.
+Due to high demand, Dr. Brogna is only accepting self-pay patients at this time.

 Dr. Laura Bristol